 Wages usually account for a large portion of production costs.
 Thus, any increase in wages will reduce profit margins.
 Similarly, an increase in the price of raw materials or energy raises production costs, squeezing profit margin.

-Oil prices are one factor that has a significant impact on the economy.
-It is because oil uses are in almost all industries, including raw material, energy, and fuel.
-Oil price shocks could cause a sharp decline in economic growth, and can even cause stagflation.
+Oil prices are one factor that significantly impacts the economy.
+Oil is used in almost all industries, including raw materials, energy, and fuel.
+Oil price shocks could cause a sharp decline in economic growth and even stagflation.

 How wages affect economic growth